vstoykovbg/cryptopup/README.md

 ## Where are the crypto tools?

-The most interesting stuff in the /opt directory:
+The most interesting stuff is in the /opt directory:

 - /opt/my-apps/doubleslow
 - /opt/my-apps/doublerandom